5 injured in crash of bus carrying Princeton students

 WEST HAVEN, Conn.
 (AP) — Police say a coach bus carrying Princeton University students heading to a football game at Yale has crashed into a building in Connecticut, sending four of them to the hospital with minor injuries.

 Police say the bus driver was also injured in Saturday’s crash in West Haven.
-The extent of the driver’s injuries was not immediately clear.
+Yale New Haven Hospital says the students are in good condition and the driver is in fair condition.

+Princeton said in a statement that the students were taken to the hospital “as a precaution.”

-Police say the students who weren’t injured were put on another bus to the game.
+The students who weren’t injured were put on another bus to the game.

 Most Read Nation & World Stories